acharya-2226/engineering-sem-1/README.md

 ---

-## 🎯 Educational Objectives
+## 🎯 Educational Purpose

+This project helps students:

-* Practice with C structures and file handling
+- Practice C structures and file handling
-* Understand how to design and manipulate custom data models
+- Design and manipulate custom data models
-* Develop structured menu-driven command-line applications
+- Develop menu-driven CLI applications

 ---

-## 🧑‍💻 Contributors
+## 👨‍💻 Contributor

-* Siddharth *(Computer Engineering, First Semester)*
+- **Siddharth** (First Semester, Computer Engineering)

 ---

-## 📎 License
+## 📜 License

-This project is open-source and can be reused for educational purposes.
+This project is open-source and intended for educational use only.

 ---

-## 🙌 Acknowledgements
+## 🙏 Acknowledgments

-Thanks to faculty and peers for continuous guidance and support during the development of this project.
+Thanks to faculty and peers for their guidance and support during this project.

 ---